dlops-io/data-labeling/README.md

 ## Cheese App: Data Labeling

-In this tutorial, we will set up a data labeling web app for the cheese app.
+In this tutorial, we will set up a data labeling (Label Studio) web app for the cheese app.
 The entire environment will run inside containers using Docker.
 Since the app is accessed through a web browser, it’s more convenient to run the container on your laptop.

 **In order to complete this tutorial you will need your own GCP account setup.**